Justin-Nagel/Projects/Couple-Wedding-Webpage/README.md

 - Proper use of HTML5 and CSS in combination.
 - Good file structure.

-Please view the appendices below for guidance on the expected layout and structure.
-This should also give an indication of the expected level of detail.
-You are not required to make an exact replica of the implementation provided.
-Your design must, as a basic requirement, be comparable to the samples.

-**Note:** An immediate fail will be awarded to any student who uses templates in this project.

 ## **Important Aspects to Remember**
 1. The feel of a website for a wedding is very important for the bride.
 2. The couple loves music and videos and wants to share their favorites on the website (which to use is up to you).